 Once you know your location, check out the cloud forecast to see if you’ll have a clear night soon.
 Below is the clear sky chart for the MSU Observatory in East Lansing, MI.
 The red vertical lines indicate midnight, and the darker the blue, the clearer the skies.

 Now try looking for constellations you recognize, like Orion’s belt, the Big Dipper, Cygnus, or Cassiopeia!
 Perhaps you’ll even see the International Space Station fly overhead and you can wave to the astronauts and the NICER X-ray telescope.
 Do you know what the constellation looks like for your horoscope sign?
-You can guide your search with software like Heavens Above, Stellarium, and Google Sky, and browse your device’s app store for Google Sky Map.
+The full-featured way to search for yourself without technological assistance is to use the paper Sky Calendar produced by MSU’s Abrams Planetarium, though you can also guide your search with software like Heavens Above, Stellarium, and Google Sky, and browse your device’s app store for Google Sky Map.
 Be safe and have fun!